jialanm/gcp-hail-tips/README.md

-# Tips to get started with using GCP, Hail, and Hail Batch
+# Tips on using GCP, Hail, and Hail Batch